citusdata/citus_docs/ref_arch/multi_tenant.rst

   campaign_id bigint REFERENCES campaigns (id)

 This constraint includes only the campaign id, not the company (tenant) id.
-In order to verify the constraint Citus might have to consult multiple workers because it's not guaranteed in all situations that the ad in question is co-located with its campaign.

-To guarantee that they are co-located, ad and campaign must both be distributed by company_id, and this column must appear in the foreign key.
-Similarly the primary key, implying uniqueness as it does, must be composite and include company_id.
+If we don't include the tenant id in the primary or foreign keys, Citus will need to check all worker nodes to enforce uniqueness on each index, which does not scale well.
+Adding tenant id to your keys allows Citus to perform the check at a shard level which can be completely enforced on the worker nodes.

-Putting it all together, here are all the changes needed in the schema to prepare the tables for distribution by company_id.
+Putting it all together, here are all the changes needed in the schema to prepare the tables for distribution by :code:`company_id`.
+Notice how all primary/foreign keys include the distribution column.

 .. code-block:: diff